nikomatsakis/lang-team/draft-rfcs/proposal-procedure.md

 * Solution sketches
     * sketch of one or more ways to solve the problem

+The intent is that proposals do not have to be exhaustively researched.
+They should contain enough details to understand the idea at a high level, but they don't have to have all the details worked out yet.

+The intent is also that proposals will largely be accepted or declined "as is" -- if major changes are required, it is better to close and open a fresh proposal.

 ## Automation

 We will have a bot that monitors proposals for activity.
-The bot will take the following automated actions:
+The bot will take the following automated actions (though the details here are subject to change as we experiment).

-* When a PR is opened that creates a single file or root directory in the "draft proposals" directory, it will tag it as "draft proposal" and create a Zulip stream.
+* When an issue is opened with the Major Change Proposal template, it will be tagged as a "draft proposal".
-* Lang team members may write a `@rustbot liaison` command to indicate their willingness to serve as liaison.
-* After N days in which no lang-team members have made comments on the proposal PR, the bot will post a comment, both on the proposal and on the Zulip stream, putting the proposal into FCP for automatic close due to inactivity.
-* After the FCP expires, if no comment from a lang-team member has been made, the proposal is marked as "draft" and the comment thread is locked.
+    * An automated bot will create a dedicated Zulip topic in the `#t-lang/major changes` stream (same as the compile team process).
+* (Optional) After N days without a comment from a lang-team member, an automated bot will indicate that the issue will be closed soon due to inactivity.
+After N more days, the issue is autoclosed.

+## Transitioning to the new system

+There are a number of existing RFCs, many of which have received quite a lot of work, that have to be transitioned to the new system.
+We do not want to just "auto close" all of those RFCs because in many cases they represent a significant amount of effort and "near consensus".

+Our plan is to first create the new system and encourage folks to create proposals who wish to.
+Presuming our experience with the new system is positive, and once we have "ironed out the kinks", we will begin a process to port over the existing RFCs.

+The precise plans will be determined then, but they will likely include:

-    * A human will briefly review the PR for inappropriate language or other such things and merge it.
+* A review of the RFCs to try and find those lang-team liaisons where possible.
+* Announcing a date when we will complete the migate and posting a notice on existing RFCs.
+This notice would encourage others to try out the new process.
+After that date expires, existing RFCs would be closed.
+* An alternative might be to "auto-migrate" all existing proposals via automation to create proposals, perhaps spaced out in groups.

 # Drawbacks
 [drawbacks]: #drawbacks

-* More procedure
-*
+* There is an additional step to prepare an RFC, which indicates more overhead and procedures to be followed.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives